Antiprotonic helium: Antiprotonic helium ions

 An antiprotonic helium ion is a two-body object composed of a helium nucleus and orbiting antiproton.
-It has an electric charge of +1.
+It has an electric charge of +1 e.
 Cold ions with lifetimes of up to 100 ns were produced by the ASACUSA experiment in 2005.

 Pionic helium

-In 2020 ASACUSA in collaboration with the Paul Scherrer Institut (PSI) reported the experimental verification of long lived pionic helium by spectroscopic measurements; the first time in an atom containing a lepton.
+In 2020 ASACUSA in collaboration with the Paul Scherrer Institut (PSI) reported the experimental verification of long lived pionic helium by spectroscopic measurements, the first time on an exotic atom containing a meson.
 Its existence had been predicted in 1964 by George Condo at University of Tennessee to explain some anomalies from bubble chamber tracks but no definite proof of its existence had ever been obtained.
 In the experiment negatively charged pions from a ring cyclotron were magnetically focused into a tank filled with superfluid helium so that they would expel an electron from the atom and take its place.
-Later, to confirm the production, laser light was fired at various frequencies until they found a specific one at 1631 nm where the pion would resonate undergoing a quantum jump from its orbit into an inner one and eventually into the nucleus which would break down into a proton, a neutron and a deuterium.
+Later, to confirm the production, laser light was fired at various frequencies until they found a specific one at 1631 nm where the pion would resonate undergoing a quantum jump from its orbit into an inner one and eventually into the nucleus which would break down into a proton, a neutron and a deuteron.
 The experiment proved highly technical to perform and took 8 years, including the design and construction of the experiment.